 We are in an active period of wildfire mitigation.
 People are paying attention to the risk of wildfire as well as the health of the trees.
 Now we can launch Firewise USA’s educational programming and continue our groundwork.”Game Trail HOA Forestry Committee Member Kari Allen

-More than 60 Game Trail homeowners participated in a Chaffee Chips fire mitigation event in August.
-They spent a collective 862 hours creating 185 piles of slash that were hauled away or chipped by service partners, which include Chaffee County Fire Protection District and CSFS.
+More than 100 Game Trail homeowners participated in Chaffee Chips fire mitigation events in 2021 and 2022.
+They spent a collective 1,100 hours creating 256 piles of slash that were hauled away or chipped by service partners, which include Chaffee County Fire Protection District and CSFS.

 Created under Envision Forest Health Council direction, Chaffee Chips helps implement the Community Wildfire Protection Plan by fostering effective risk reduction action in Treatment Priority Areas as outlined in the plan.

 The Game Trail HOA also updated its neighborhood-specific Community Wildfire Protection Plan this year, and it partnered with Adventure Unlimited to create a fuel break on the western end of the neighborhood.
 CSFS Salida Forester JT Shaver emphasized, “Working with Game Trail on their Firewise application, updating their CWPP and Chaffee Chips has really shown the value of working with an actively engaged community, and we encourage any community interested in reducing their wildfire risk to reach out to CSFS.”